Christian Walker Player Props: Diamondbacks vs. Padres

 Christian Walker At The Plate (2022)

-- Among qualified hitters last season, he ranked 89th in batting average, while his on-base percentage ranked 63rd and he was 23rd in slugging.
+- He ranked 89th in batting average, 63rd in on base percentage, and 23rd in slugging among qualified hitters in baseball last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.